12 Best Places to Stay in Thailand for Families in 2026

 Pai’s a small town tucked up in the mountains of Northern Thailand—and it’s nothing like the Thailand you see on glossy postcards.
 No beaches.
 No palm trees.
 No full moon parties.

 Getting there is part of the experience.
-The drive from Chiang Mai takes about three hours—and yes, there are 762 curves in the road (someone actually counted).
+The drive from Chiang Mai takes about three hours.
+And yes, there are 762 curves in the road (someone actually counted).
 If anyone in your family gets carsick, bring those motion sickness tablets.
 You’ll need them.
-(Poor Lila, my eldest, vomited every single time we drove to Pai.)
+Poor Lila, my eldest, vomited every single time we drove to Pai.

 But once you arrive?
-Everything slows down.
+It’s so worth it!

 There’s one little walking street with cafés, smoothie stands, and a few evening food stalls.
-No malls, no chaos—just enough to keep you fed and happy.
-It’s the kind of place where “not much going on” is exactly the point.

 Quick facts about Pai: